emagiz/emdocs/mds/microlearning/microlearning-configure-a-integration.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: January 29th 2021
+- Last update: February 1th 2021
 - Required reading time: 6 minutes

 ## 1. Prerequisites